-Manchester United Women v Brighton & Hove Albion Women
+Manchester United edge Brighton in WSL

 Post update

+Attempt missed.
+Vilde Risa (Manchester United Women) right footed shot from the left side of the box is high and wide to the right.
+Assisted by Ella Toone.

 Attempt saved.
-Ella Toone (Manchester United Women) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Ona Batlle.
+Martha Thomas (Manchester United Women) right footed shot from the centre of the box is saved in the bottom right corner.
+Assisted by Kirsty Hanson.

 Post update